Main Focus 1: Primitive Dogs

 Carolina Dog

 Carolina Dogs are the only native “wild” dog in North America, similar to the Dingo of Australia.
 They have never been bred with human intervention, meaning they are far more wild-like than other “breeds”.
+They are also very energetic dogs with high prey drive, so an outlet for this energy is a must (unless you’d like your home dismantled).

 -